-Nearly one-third of marketers (30 percent) cite email marketing and marketing automation as the digital marketing channel with the highest return on investment (ROI), according to Statista.
+Email marketing is the digital channel with the highest return on investment (ROI), up to $36 per $1 spent, according to Litmus.
 Take advantage of this by crafting email content that incites patients to take action.

 PatientPop recommends including call-to-action buttons such as “Book Online” or “Schedule Appointment.”

 In life and email marketing, timing is everything.
 You could send the most engaging email patients to receive all day, but if it arrives in their inbox at the wrong time, it might not resonate.